Not a coincidence.

 The People Keep Leaving

+The six-phase departure cycle.
 Three CROs in four years.
 The principal engineer who stays because unvested equity is a constraint, not a reward.

 -